Johnnyzhou666/insurance-claims-fraud-risk-analytics/README.md

 df = pd.read_csv(file_path)
 ```

-This makes the notebook easier to run in a Kaggle environment without manually entering a dataset path.
+This makes the notebook easier to run in the Kaggle environment without manually typing the dataset path.

----

-## 2. Data Cleaning
+### 2. Data Cleaning

 Missing values represented by `?` are replaced with `NaN`.